Climate Smart Missoula

 • Think of energy saving strategies as part of home maintenance.
 Smart energy efficiency upgrades can increase the comfort, safety, and long-term value of your home.

-Pick the Low-Hanging Fruit: Cheap Ways to Start Saving Today
+Pick the Low-Hanging Fruit: Ways to Start Saving Today

 Energy Smart TipsUse this checklist to help you pick the low hanging fruit!